Rajinish0/simple-bufferOverflow-attack/README.md

 Unfortunately, ./e2 cannot be run directly.
 The problem is that the shellcode (array of chars) is stored in the chunk of memory that is not executable, so what I did was run ./e2 in gdb and as soon as ret was called from main it redirected to shellcode but before that was executed I executed the following commands

-`info proc mappings` - to see where exactly the shellcode lies, and whatit's permissions are.
+`info proc mappings` - to see where exactly the shellcode lies, and what it's permissions are.
 There was no 'x' property.

 The following command then must be run in gdb to give it that property